Learning Photometric Feature Transform for Free-form Object Scan: Related Work

 \subsection{Image-driven Differentiable Optimization}

-In the past few years, image-driven differentiable optimization of geometry and appearance is developed, using captured images as a form of self supervision.
-Various neural scene representations are proposed for the optimization, along with a shading network to account for appearance variations.
-Representative work includes IDR~\cite{yariv2020multiview}, VolSDF~\cite{yariv2021volume} and NeuS~\cite{wang2021neus}.
-While the shading network considerably improves the reconstruction robustness compared with the Lambertian model, the results are not satisfactory with challenging appearance like highly specular materials, due to the difficulty to model them with high fidelity.
+Recent research optimizes both shape and appearance, using captured images as a form of self-supervision~\cite{munkberg2022extracting,yariv2020multiview,yariv2021volume,wang2021neus,li2023neuralangelo}.
+Various neural geometric representations are proposed, along with a shading network to account for appearance variations~\cite{yariv2020multiview,yariv2021volume,wang2021neus,li2023neuralangelo}.
+While the network considerably improves the reconstruction robustness compared with the Lambertian model, it cannot model challenging appearance like anisotropic materials with high fidelity.

 A number of techniques~\cite{bi2020deep,luan2021unified,nam2018practical,iron-2022} focus on recovering detailed geometry and materials using a point light colocated with the camera.
-While average users can use commodity smartphones/tablets as a scanning device, these methods struggle with objects exhibiting strong specular highlights or anisotropic reflections, due to the extremely low sampling efficiency of a single point light in the angular domain.

-Another line of work optimizes geometry and appearance under environment lighting, including NeRFactor~\cite{zhang2021nerfactor}, NeRV~\cite{srinivasan2021nerv}, NeRD~\cite{boss2021nerd} and NVDIFFREC~\cite{munkberg2022extracting}.
-The material reconstruction of these passive photometric approaches is limited by the frequency distribution of the environment illumination.
+These methods struggle with strong specular highlights or anisotropic reflections, due to the extremely low sampling efficiency in the angular domain.
+Another line of work optimizes geometry and appearance under environment lighting~\cite{zhang2021nerfactor,srinivasan2021nerv,zhang2021physg,boss2021nerd,munkberg2022extracting,liu2023nero}.
+Fundamentally, the material reconstruction of passive photometric approaches is limited by the frequency distribution of the environment illumination~\cite{wu2015simultaneous}.
 As a result, the quality of jointly optimized geometry is affected.

-Our approach is different from related work in this category.
+Our approach is different mainly from 3 aspects.
 First, we jointly optimize the illumination condition during acquisition to pack more useful information in the measurements for improved reconstruction.
 The light array we use also has a substantially higher physical sampling capability compared with a flash.
-Second, we leverage the existing domain knowledge on appearance in training our network, while such knowledge is entirely learned from measurements on a per-object basis in the majority of work on differentiable optimization.
+Second, we leverage the existing domain knowledge on appearance (i.e., the GGX BRDF model) in training our network, while such knowledge is entirely learned from measurements on a per-object basis in the majority of related work.
 Finally, we do not jointly optimize the shape and appearance.
 This decoupling prevents appearance reconstruction errors from propagating to geometry results~\cite{zeng2023nrhints}.